zeeshanejaz/SmartHomeSDK/README.md

 ````

 ## Sample Program
 Using the functions presented above, we can write programs to control the Smart Home.
-For example the following program connects the simualtor, displays its name and performs various actions on the devices before exiting the program.
+For example the following program connects the simulator, displays its name and performs various actions on the devices before exiting the program.

 ```c++
 #include <iostream>